- Quick A-Zs

 In 25, 50 or 100 years from now, these images will seem like the 'old' photos of today do to us.

-There are currently over 5,000 images of Yorkshire in this archive and we're adding more every week.
-Click on any photo for details.
+There are currently 13,148 images of Yorkshire in this archive and we're adding more every week.
+Click on any photo for details and map.

 The project started in Hebden Bridge in March 2015.
 A small group of amateur photographers decided to carry on the photographic tradition of Alice Longstaff (who sadly died in 1992).
 She, in turn, carried on the tradition of her predecessors, resulting in a collection of images going all the way back to the 1890's.
 You can see the full story here.